amrutavibhute-ops/SynapseSquad_PS1/README.md

 # SynapseSquad_PS1
 Green Auditor - Python-based UI tool that analyzes product descriptions to detect greenwashing using NLP techniques and certification checks.

+Problem Statement 1
+The Green-Truth Auditor: Combating Greenwashing
+Theme: Responsible Consumption & Climate Action
+The Challenge: "Greenwashing" creates a lack of consumer trust.
+Brands use vague marketing buzzwords like "eco-friendly" to hide high-carbon supply chains, making it impossible for ethical consumers to make informed choices.
+The Task: Build an Intent-Aware Sustainability Auditor.
+The tool must parse product descriptions or URLs and use NLP to categorize claims as "Vague/Unverifiable" or "Fact-Based/Certified.
+Must-Haves (MVP):
+Input Interface: A text box for product descriptions or a URL scraper.
+Buzzword Detection: A logic-based flag system for terms like "natural", "green,"and "eco-conscious."
+Categorization: Using a pre-trained model to classify sentences as "Marketing Fluff" vs."Evidence-Based."
+Good-to-Haves (Winning Edge):
+RAG (Retrieval-Augmented Generation): Connecting the tool to aCSV/Database of certified B-Corps or GOTS-certified brands.
+Reasoning Summary: An AI-generated explanation of why a specific productfailed the audit.

 a.
 Datasets Used and Preprocessing
  Datasets Used:
   The system uses a combination of: